MicrosoftDocs/power-platform/power-virtual-agents/advanced-proactive-message.md

 1. Add the **Microsoft Teams** connector and select the **Post message in a chat or channel** action.

-1. Select the bot that you want the card to be posted from.
+1. Select the bot that you want send the message.

 1. At the **Recipient** field, select the dynamic content **User Principle Name** from the **List group members** action.